 Some local residents, like Rev. Dena Holland-Neal, never forgot that.
 For Holland-Neal, whose father, James Holland, was deputy to Mayor Richard Hatcher, the hospital’s closure is woven into the decades-long narrative of abandonment that has made Gary what it is today—from the racist backlash to Mayor Hatcher’s election as Gary’s first Black mayor, to the decline of the steel industry.
 So it’s not surprising that she is suspicious of Franciscan’s purported plans to invest in Gary, especially when they appear to involve ending the consent decree that protects the Gary hospital.

-Holland-Neal worries about statistics that show Franciscan serves a lower percentage of poor patients than Methodist; Medicaid patients make up 30.5 percent of Methodist’s patient visits, versus 19.8 percent of Franciscan’s.
+Holland-Neal worries about statistics that show Franciscan serves a lower percentage of poor patients than Methodist; Medicaid patients make up 30.5 percent of Methodist’s patient days, versus 19.8 percent of Franciscan’s.
 She worries Franciscan would prioritize its own financial and religious interests, and that it might close Gary’s only hospital and never fulfill its promise to build a new one.
 For her, that feels like history repeating itself.

 “Gary had a much larger population, they needed those two hospitals, and the nuns had no compassion whatsoever about that,” Holland-Neal said.
 “And, so remembering that, I don’t have a lot of faith in them making a compassionate move at this time.
 I don’t.”